vmware-tanzu/package-for-kpack/README.md

     - Replace `<IMAGE-TAG>` with a valid, writeable image tag that exists in the same registry as the `kp_default_repository`.
 The tag should be something like: `your-name/builder` or `gcr.io/your-project/builder`

-5. Create a secret with push credentials for the docker registry that you plan on publishing OCI images to with kpack.
+5. Create a secret with push credentials for the Docker registry that you plan on publishing OCI images to with kpack.

    The easiest way to do that is with `kp secret save`